kakeetopius/subg/README.md

 - Search for subtitles by movie/series name, IMDB ID, or other criteria
 - Filter by language, release year, season, and episode
 - Download subtitles in multiple formats (SRT, VTT, etc.)
-- Fallback to other subtitle providers in case Open Subtitles fails. (addic7ed only so far)
+- Fallback to other subtitle providers in case Open Subtitles fails.
+(A few so far.
+See Below)
 - Support for both movies and TV series
 - Automatic subtitle selection (not yet implemented)